 Construction site managers must follow specific Health & Safety regulations to ensure the safety of workers and visitors.
 Failing to prioritise Health & Safety can result in fines and, more importantly, serious workplace accidents.

 High-quality Health & Safety risk assessments will help to identify potential hazards on a construction site, along with the controls required to mitigate them.
 It is important to regularly monitor and inspect your site to ensure that the controls are being followed.
-Any high-risk hazards or poor practice should be addressed as soon as possible.
+Any high-risk hazards or poor practices should be addressed as soon as possible.

 Poor Health & Safety management can result in serious injuries and even fatalities.
 A professional Health & Safety risk assessment reduces the chance of an accident happening on your construction site and ensures that you’re following regulations.